|Follow PSU Football:||Follow @PennStateFball|

 ➤ 2017 ➤ Junior Season

-Season: Started five games...Selected team captain prior to the season...Had a streak of five-straight games with multiple touchdown passes dating back to 2016 snapped at Iowa (9/23)...Has a streak of 20-straight games with a touchdown pass, which is a Penn State record and the third-longest active streak in the FBS.
+Season: Started 11 games...Selected team captain prior to the season...Rushed for a touchdown in four-straight games from Sept.
+30-Oct.
+28, 2017, the longest streak by a quarterback since Daryll Clark did so in five consecutive games in 2008...Is the first Penn State quarterback with a rushing score and a passing touchdown in four consecutive games, a streak that ran from Sept.
+30-Oct.
+28, 2017...Had a streak of five-straight games with multiple touchdown passes dating back to 2016 snapped at Iowa (9/23)...Has a streak of 26-straight games with a touchdown pass, which is a Penn State record and the second-longest active streak in the FBS (Baker Mayfield, Oklahoma).

 ➤ 2016 ➤ Sophomore Season